FieryCod/holy-lambda/doc/1-02-getting-started.md

     brew tap aws/tap && brew install make leiningen awscli aws-sam-cli clojure/tools/clojure
     ```

   2. Configure default AWS profile via `aws-cli`.
 This is necessary for making a bucket and deploying an application.
-If you just want to test holy-lambda on local then this step is not necessary, but you will be able to use limited set of commands.
+If you just want to test holy-lambda on local then this step is not necessary, but you will be able to use only a limited set of commands.

    ```
    aws configure